kartik2309/BinaryTreeADT/BinaryTreeADT/ReadMe.txt

 StdAfx.h, StdAfx.cpp
     These files are used to build a precompiled header (PCH) file named BinaryTreeADT.pch and a precompiled types file named StdAfx.obj.
+Tree.h,Tree.cpp
+     The functions have been prototyped in Tree.h header file.
+	 The functions have been defined in Tree.cpp file.

 /////////////////////////////////////////////////////////////////////////////
 Other notes: